Brittial Bania: Medieval history

 During the Medieval Period, most of the people from the Bania community accepted Vaishnavism under the patronage of Srimanta Sankardeva.
-Hari Das Baniya, a prominent Vaishnav Saint during the 14th century, was a devotee and a very close disciple of Srimanta Sankardeva.
+Hari Das Baniya, a prominent Vaishnav Saint during the 16th-century, was a devotee and a very close disciple of Srimanta Sankardeva.
 Hari Das Bania Ata later took patronage at the Barpeta Satra although he originally belonged to Nagaon.
 He played a significant role in the Vaishnav movement led by Srimanta Samkardeva.
 The famous historian of the Ahom King, Purandar Singha, Swarnakar Dutiram Hazarika was from this community.
 One of his well known history books is Kali Bharat Buranji.
 It is the one and only history book written in the form of poetry in Assam.

 He wrote several other important books in the 18th century such as Rasik Puran (about the evil effect of opium in Assamese society) and Baniya Xokol Axomoloi Oha Vrittanto (an account of the Advent of Baniyas to Assam).
-The Baniyas of Assam were offered good ranks in the Ahom Administration/Army: Pani Phukan, Hazarika, Boruah, Borah, Mudoi etc.
+The Baniyas of Assam were offered good ranks in the Ahom Administration/Army: Pani Phukan, Hazarika, Baruah, Borah, Mudoi etc.

 The Bania people like the Kaibarta were considered lower class by the Kayastha and Brahmin community of Assam during the medieval period.
 This system is still prevalent in some parts of Assam.
 Like, the Kaibbarta community, the Baniya community of upper Assam also joined the Moamoria Rebellion (1769–1805) as they were followers of Aniruddhadev.
 They took patronage under the satras that followed the Kala Sanghati (Mayamara cult which allowed people from all castes and tribes equal status and opportunities in preaching and practicing the Vaishnav Dharma) like the Dihing Satra, Mayamara Satra etc.